GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Limitations and Future Work

 \section{Limitations and Future Work}

 While our framework demonstrates significant progress in generating photorealistic results from PBR inputs to PRR images, several limitations remain.
 First, inherited from the underlying diffusion properties, the stochastic nature of the generation process can occasionally lead to uncontrolled hallucinations or inconsistent transitions in fine-grained details that deviate from the physical constraints.
 Second, the precise generation and manipulation of complex optical phenomena such as intricate subsurface scattering or caustic lighting effects remain challenging.
 Third, as our method operates within image domain, it lacks a complete 3D scene representation, which limits its ability to reason about global structure and occlusion relationships.
+Fourth, our pipeline currently struggles to synthesize highly authentic human figures, as creating high-quality pairwise human datasets remains a significant challenge for existing generative models (a visual failure case is provided in Appendix E).

 Despite these constraints, we believe our approach establishes a novel and effective route for high-quality photorealistic generation.
 Looking ahead, we aim to address these issues by incorporating explicit 3D structural priors as control conditions, which promises to enhance spatial perception and facilitate multi-frame consistency.
-Furthermore, we plan to extend this generative rendering framework to dynamic scenes.
+Furthermore, we plan to extend this generative rendering framework to dynamic scenes and integrate specialized identity-preservation modules to accurately synthesize organic subjects like humans.